adyraj/adyraj/README.md

 I'm passionate learner diving into the concepts of computing 💻

-- 🔭 I’m currently working on Linux, Automation
+- 🔭 I’m currently working on DevOps and Cloud Computing
-- 🌱 I’m currently learning DevOps
-- 💬 Ask me about anything related to Linux/DevOps/Python
+- 💬 Ask me about anything related to Linux/DevOps/Python/Cloud Computing
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/raj-aditya/)

 ### Languages and Tools: